terra-femme/terra-femme/README.md

 ## The other half

-I'm a vocalist with studio engineering experience, and that isn't a footnote — it's why the audio work in my apps is real DSP instead of a decorative waveform.
+I'm a vocalist with studio engineering experience, and that isn't a footnote, it's why the audio work in my apps is real DSP instead of a decorative waveform.
 TouchDesigner, audio reactivity, generative visuals, and music are where the engineering and the art stop being separate things.